11 Tips for Moving to Seoul With Your Family

 1. What’s the Best Area to Live in to Attend International Schools?

 Finding the best school for your kids should be a top priority when choosing where to live.
-Most of the best international schools are located in the center of Seoul, so be sure not to move anywhere that’s too far out.
+Most of the best international schools are located in the center of Seoul, so stay within a reasonable distance.

 For schools north of the River Han, consider Hannam-dong.
 This area contains the UN Village and an affluent residential neighborhood.
-It’s an exclusive area that’s popular with diplomats, only 45-minutes from Seoul International School, and served well by most international school buses.
+It’s an exclusive area popular with diplomats, only 45 minutes from Seoul International School, and served well by most international school buses.

 Seodaemun-gu is another popular expat area north of the river.
 It’s close to many good international schools and universities, which is ideal if you have older children.
-Seongbuk-dong is another affluent expat area that’s popular with families and fairly close to the city.
+Seongbuk-dong is another affluent expat area popular with families and relatively close to the city.

-Once you’ve settled on the area that you’d like to live in, you’ll need help finding a home.
+Once you’ve settled on an area where you’d like to live, you’ll need help finding a home.

-If you’re moving to Seoul for work, then your employer might be able to help you secure accommodation that’s close to your offices and preferred schools.
-Having a Korean-speaking friend or colleague to help you handle negotiations is advisable as the system can feel unfamiliar.
-When renting, Korean landlords use a ‘key-money’ system, which works like a deposit.
-The more key-money you pay a landlord, the lower your monthly rent will be.
+If you’re moving to Seoul for work, your employer can help you secure accommodation near your offices and preferred schools.
+Having a Korean-speaking friend or colleague to help you handle negotiations is advisable, as the system can feel unfamiliar.
+Korean landlords use a ‘key-money’ system, which works like a deposit when renting.
+The more key money you pay a landlord, the lower your monthly rent will be.

-If you want to live in the city center, an apartment will probably be the best option.
-If you don’t mind living a little further out, you’ll be able to choose a private house instead.
-Using online portals and checking local English papers like the Korea Times is a good way to find properties.
+An apartment is the best option if you want to live in the city center.
+If you don’t mind living a little further, you can choose a private house.
+Using online portals and checking local English papers like the Korea Times is an excellent way to find properties.

-Ask other expats for recommendations to find realtors that speak English and have experience helping families to relocate.
+Ask other expats for recommendations on finding realtors who speak English and have experience helping families relocate.
 They’ll be able to guide you through the entire process.

 3. How Do I Get My Visa?